FoundationScott/Scott-RPG/README.md

 # Scott-RPG
-Scott RPG Current Version: 1.2.3:
+Scott RPG Current Version: 1.2.4:
-Fixed shop to handle the buying and selling of knuckles(For Brawler class)
+Updated --> In Game <-- Terms of Service NOT the online Terms of Service as such information may vary between the two please read both before playing the game